 Ministry of Agriculture

-Causal agent: Phytophthora cactorum
+Causal agent: Phytophthora cactorum and other Phytophthora species

 Although crown rot is primarily a disease of apples in British Columbia, it has been identified on peaches, plums, apricots and cherries.

-|Crown rot on apple|
+|Crown rot on apple affecting the rootstock|

 - Reduce nitrogen application on trees with excessive growth as they are more susceptible to crown rot.

-CAUTION - Resistance to Ridomil has already been observed for related species of crown rot fungus.
+CAUTION - Resistance to Ridomil has been observed for related species of crown rot fungus.
 Indiscriminate use of Ridomil may result in the development of resistant crown rot fungus.
 Use only when necessary.